Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Non-Adaptive Sampling Based Method

+\end{itemize} \end{restatable} The proof is given in \cref{sec:fd_chain}, and the optimality will be discussed in \cref{sec:discussion}.
 When $\nu>1$, the simple regret upper bound takes the maximum of two terms.
 The first term has a smaller constant factor, while the second term has a smaller $T$-dependent factor.
 By taking the highest-order constant factor and the highest-order $T$-dependent factor, we can deduce the weaker but simpler bound $r^\ast_T=O(B^{1+\nu+\nu^2+\cdots+\nu^{m-2}}L^{\nu^{m-1}}T^{-\nu/d})$.